Jurrell Casey

-Jurrell Juel Casey (born December 5, 1989) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+Jurrell Juel Casey (born December 5, 1989) is an American former professional football player who played 10 seasons in the National Football League (NFL).
 He played college football for the USC Trojans, and was selected by the Tennessee Titans in the third round of the 2011 NFL draft.
 In nine seasons with the Titans as both a defensive tackle and a defensive end, he was an All-Pro in 2013 and a five-time Pro Bowl selection from 2015 to 2019.
 He played his 10th and final professional season for the Denver Broncos, but missed most of the season due to injury.

 College career

 Casey played for the USC Trojans football team while attending the University of Southern California from 2008 to 2010.
 As a freshman in 2008, he played in 12 games for the Trojans recording 12 tackles and three forced fumbles.
 As a sophomore in 2009, Casey became a starter and was All-Pac-10 honorable mention.
+He was named First-team All-Pac-10 for the 2010 season.